IDMNYU/IDM_Faculty_FAQ/f2022_covid_reference.md

 Just as in 'regular' times, [please raise a flag in Albert](https://www.nyu.edu/content/dam/nyu/studentSuccess/documents/refresh2020/Faculty_Raise%20a%20Flag(1).pdf), and email the student directly letting them know your concerns and what your expectations are.

 ## What happens if I'm sick/traveling/babysitter cancels?
 If you cannot come to campus for any reason, contact idmadvise@nyu.edu and immediately notify all the studnets in your class.
 For these circumstances you may teach remotely or find a substitute instructor for the missing days.
 We stongly discourage scheduling 'makeup' classes, as it can be difficult to align everyone's time.
-If you knwo you will miss a scheduled class meeting ahead of time (due to travel, conferences, etc.) please let the students know far in advance, and let them know whatg they can expect on that day.
+If you know you will miss a scheduled class meeting ahead of time (due to travel, conferences, etc.) please let the students know far in advance, and let them know what they can expect on that day.

-## What to do if a student can't get on campus becausew of an issue with their ID?
+## What to do if a student can't get on campus because of an issue with their ID?
 Students should reach out to studentlink@nyu.edu.

 ## Syllabi
 Prior to the first day of class, [send your syllabus to Eric](mailto:em1680@nyu.edu).
 You can [use this template which has all the required bits you need](https://docs.google.com/document/d/1TC-o0l7zGKjCTDUQgUVxkCDgCyZ3gx-bK0zGqDWRgmA/edit?usp=sharing).

 ## Technology
 There is no mandate to use any particular learning management system (LMS).
-NYU now uses [Brightspace as a LMS](https://brightspace.nyu.edu), which you are welcome to use.
-Some faculty prefer github, others like wordpress.
+NYU now has [Brightspace as a LMS](https://brightspace.nyu.edu), which you are welcome to use.
+Some faculty prefer github, others like wordpress, some even like Brightspace.
 Use what works best for you.
 Need NYU Brightspace Support?
 [Take a look at the Instructor Guide](https://docs.google.com/document/d/1T-XiDuK5HFe0i8EhtgvfJI0TBrwy_AdX5HYA39kmYog/edit)

 - [NYU web publishing (for NYU Wordpress sites)](https://wp.nyu.edu/create/)
 - IDM wordpress sites are available for those who want more control over layout.
 Contact Elton Kwok if you're so inclined.